 The independent dispute resolution process is designed to protect certain interests and rights.
 The process provides a path for formal objections during evaluation of the applications.
-It allows certain parties with standing to have their objections considered before a panel of qualified experts.
+It allows acertain partyies with standing to have itstheir objections considered before a panel of qualified experts.

 A formal objection can be filed only on four enumerated grounds, as described in this module.
 A formal objection initiates a dispute resolution proceeding.
-In filing an application for a gTLD, the applicant agrees to accept this gTLD dispute resolution process.
-Similarly, an objector accepts the gTLD dispute resolution process by filing its objection.
+In filing an application for a gTLD, the applicant agrees to accept the applicability of this gTLD dispute resolution process.
+Similarly, an objector accepts the applicability of this gTLD dispute resolution process by filing its objection.